derrickmalumba/alx-zero_day/README.md

-This is Zero day at alx
+This is Zero day at alx! it's actually Week 3